How to Install a Garbage Disposal

 - Tighten all fasteners at pumbing and mount connections.

 - Run water into the sink.

-- Tighten fittings if necessary.
+- Tighten the fittings if necessary.

-When you purchase a new appliance from The Home Depot without professional installation, a 4-prong cord is sent by default.
+When you add professional installation to your new appliance purchase from us, the delivery agent carries both types of cords to make sure your home is covered.
+If you purchase a new appliance from us without opting for professional installation, we’ll provide a 4-prong cord.
 If your home is equipped with a 3-prong outlet, you will need to purchase a 3-prong cord or connector adapter separately.

 Ready to find the supplies you need in your local store?
 Use The Home Depot app to locate products and check inventory.
 We'll take you to the exact aisle and bay.
 If you need extra help installing your garbage disposal, Home Services can help.

 Explore More on homedepot.com